mm1994uestc/AWS-ENV-Monitor/RaspberryPi_QT5_pro/rpi_image_mk/Readme.md

-# How to Create a new image file for Raspberry with some usefull Software and the Enviroment.
+# Create new Raspberry-Image.
+(Opencv/QT5/wiringPi/PythonLib/ENV)
 ## How to Create a new image on SD-Card?
 Step1.
 Download the image.zip file from [here](https://www.raspberrypi.org/downloads/).
 Step2. unzip the image file into a new .img file.